coral-xyz/anchor-book/src/anchor_references/cli.md

 anchor shell
 ```

 Starts a node js shell with an Anchor client setup according to the local config.
-Client can be used to communicate with RPC to test the Solana program
+This client can be used to interact with deployed Solana programs in the workspace.

 ## Test